manaalk-code/Traffic-Sign-Classification-LeNet5/README.md

-# Traffic Sign Classification using LeNet-5
+# Traffic Sign Classification using LeNet-5 based Deep Neural Network

 This system was awarded **1st Position at the COMSATS EXPO 2024**.
 A deep learning-based real-time traffic sign classification system built and deployed using a custom Pakistani dataset and the LeNet-5 architecture.